Sponsored by Visit Florida

 Time to slow down the pace on the idyllic island haven of Manasota Key on the Florida Gulf Coast.

 It’s in the Punta Gorda region, about halfway between Tampa and Fort Myers and just south of its busier neighbors, Sarasota, and Venice.

 This 11-mile barrier island is slow-paced, pristine, and unknown – the kind of Florida island vacation of your dreams, especially traveling in COVID times.
 There is no shortage of personal space and fresh salty air.

-On one side are the calm aquamarine waters of Lemon Bay, and the other are the Gulf Beaches of Manasota, Englewood, Blinds Pass and Stumps Pass – with plenty of space in between for your own private stretch.
+On one side are the calm aquamarine waters of Lemon Bay, and the other are the Gulf Beaches of Manasota, Englewood, Blinds Pass and Stump Pass – with plenty of space in between for your own private stretch.